All Products

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.

-Use the RAM Roles for Service Accounts (RRSA) feature to attach the custom policy by pod.
+Use the RAM Roles for Service Accounts (RRSA) feature to attach the custom policy by pod

 1. Enable the RRSA feature.

-Create a RAM role for a service account, specify a trust policy for the RAM role, and then attach the custom policy to the RAM role.
+2. Use the RRSA feature: create a RAM role for a service account, specify a trust policy for the role, and attach the custom policy.

 Note